GenericMappingTools/gmt/doc/rst/source/grdlandmask.rst

 grdlandmask
 ***********

+.. only:: not man

     grdlandmask - Create a "wet-dry" mask grid from shoreline data base

 Synopsis
 --------